nweaver-blockchain/blockchain-names/ens.md

 layout: base
 ---

-# Blockchain Naming Scheme:
-Ethereum Name Service
+# Ethereum Name Service

 **Name-Service Concept:** The [Ethereum Naming Service (ENS)](https://ens.domains/) is a service that operates on top of the Ethereum blockchain platform.
-Although a naming service, it is intended primarily not to map names to computers but instead names to data references such as cryptocurrency wallet addresses or IPFS (Inter-Planetary File System) identifiers.
+Although a naming service, it is intended primarily not to map names to computers but instead names to data references such as cryptocurrency wallet addresses or IPFS ((Inter-Planetary File System)[https://ipfs.tech/]) identifiers.
 Conceptually there are primary domains, like `.eth`, that represent new registrations but there is also support for existing domain holders to register their existing names using a DNSSEC verification method for some top level domains like `.xyz`.
 Two recently added top level domains (`.kred` and `.luxe`) have custom integrations with ENS.

-**Name Resolution Process:** Systems that wish to resolve ENS names can take one of two approaches: they can either directly query a local copy of the Ethereum blockchain (requiring a full node which requires over 1 TB of storage and a 25 Mbps connection to maintain synchronized) or rely on a third party API service that conducts such a query.
+**Name Resolution Process:** Systems that wish to resolve ENS names can take one of two approaches: they can either directly query a local copy of the Ethereum blockchain (requiring a full node which requires over 1 TB of storage and a 25 Mbps connection to maintain synchronized) or rely on a [third party API service](https://docs.infura.io/networks/ethereum) that conducts such a query.
 In either case the objective is to lookup records associated with a name, most commonly cryptocurrency addresses.